From cute children’s corners to fun kids menus – in these 11 family-approved Bernese eateries, being child-friendly is the first item on the menu.

 Mangia, mangia, piccola!

-A restaurant that has been around for 50 years must be doing something right.
-Casa d’Italia at 57 Bühlstrasse is a small Italian enclave in Bern: the staff speaks Italian, the pizza oven sits right in the middle of the restaurant and the noise level is high enough to allow for babbling children.
-The menu is full of Italian classics – antipasti, risotti, Saltimbocca and of course all kinds of pasta variations.
-Rumour has it that Casa d’Italia serves the best homemade basil pesto in all of Bern, and the Tagliatelle Mamma Leone are divine, too!
-Our tip: the portions here are large, so bring your Tupperware from home and have the leftovers the next day.
+A restaurant that has been in business for 50 years probably does a lot of things right.
+Casa d’Italia at Bühlstrasse 57 is a small Italian enclave in Bern.
+The waiting staff speak Italian, the pizza oven is in the middle of the restaurant, and the noise level is high enough that even small children are not a disturbance here.
+The menu tempts your taste buds with Italian classics – antipasti, risotti, saltimbocca, and pasta, of course, in all its many variations.
+Rumour has it that they have the best homemade basil pesto in town, but the Mamma Leone tagliatelle are also heavenly!
+Our tip: The portions here are big, so it’s worth bringing plastic containers from home to save yourself having to cook the next day.

 Italianità à Berna

 “Good + good equals super good” is what the founding team of the “Wagen zum Glück” must have said to themselves when they took over Restaurant Zehendermätteli and created a little paradise snuggled between apple trees, circus tents and the Aare river.
 A pub, enriching culture and a garden – you’ll find it all here if you want to escape urban Bern on foot (or by ferry).
 It goes without saying that children can let off steam in this natural oasis.
 You can also explore the Zehendi garden, where many of the fresh and seasonal ingredients in the delicious dishes come from, and don’t forget to check out the circus tent!
 Ice cream and drinks are always available, while at lunchtime there is a choice of two set menus, and in the evening you can enjoy a three-course meal featuring Asian cuisine.
 And be sure to make a reservation so you don’t miss the delicious brunch on Sundays!